 The BCPS uses a variety of strategies to provide gang prevention education and makes resources available on its Web site along with the form for reporting concerns.
 The partnership between BCPS and the Baltimore County Police Department (BCoPD) facilitates training and communication of concerns.
-When an issue arose involving ESOL students, the BCoPD sent Spanish speaking officers to the school to develop a rapport with students.
+When an issue arose involving English for Speakers of Other Languages (ESOL) students, the BCoPD sent Spanish speaking officers to the school to develop a rapport with students and hired a Spanish speaking officer as a permanent member of its SRO team.